 More specifically, you’ll need to work with companies that can offer both legal and financial assistance, particularly in relation to the precise terms of your lease, health and safety provisions and insurance.

-Fortunately, companies such as DWF Law can help with this, enabling you to invest your capital wisely while also safeguarding the interests of your business and the individuals who represent it.
+Fortunately, expertise is readily available, though you may need to engage an expert in each speciality i.e. for property law it’s companies such as DWF Law, whom can enable you to invest your capital wisely while also safeguarding the interests of your business and the individuals who represent it.

 2. Make Location a Key Watchword